Charles Ejogo: Umbrolly

 After the collapse of the deal in the Dragons' Den, Ejogo began working with Seymour Powell to design, and launch a new smaller umbrella vending machine.
-In October 2007, he secured significant equity investment from Burlington Investment Partners to relaunch the business.
-Between 2008 and 2010, Ejogo grew the business nationally and internationally with growth in France, Germany, the Netherlands, the Republic of Ireland, and the US.
+In October 2007, he secured equity investment from Burlington Investment Partners to relaunch the business.
+Between 2008 and 2010, Ejogo expanded the business into France, Germany, the Netherlands, the Republic of Ireland, and the US.
 In March 2010, the UK arm of the business ceased to trade, when it lost its UK operating partner, Photo-Me International, following the resignation of its CEO.
 The business still provides consultative services, and overseas sales of its products to new and existing customers.

 Awards

 Ejogo was awarded the "Innovator of the Year" award by the Department of Trade and Industry in 2006, winning the BT Vending "Innovation of the Year" award, in the same year.
 In 2007, his Umbrolly vending machines won runner-up in the "Product of the Year" category for Vending Magazine.